bilalqtech/ismaywolff.nl/README.md

 ## requirements

 * node
-* an editor with editorconfig, eslint and flow
+* an editor with editorconfig and eslint
 * a valid .env file in the root of your project (see below)

 ## install